 - Excellence in Ag Literacy Award - This award is designed to recognize and reward teachers who excel in their efforts to incorporate agricultural concepts throughout their core academic studies..

-For the past thirty six years, Kentucky Farm Bureau has been investing in our state’s youth through the Institute for Future Agricultural Leaders (IFAL) Program.
+For the past thirty seven years, Kentucky Farm Bureau has been investing in our state’s youth through the Institute for Future Agricultural Leaders (IFAL) Program.
 IFAL is a unique five-day summer leadership conference that exposes students to college life and explores different fields of study for careers in agriculture.
 IFAL allows high school juniors to choose between separate conferences at two of Kentucky’s premier universities.
-This year’s IFAL conferences will be held June 12-16, 2022, at Murray State University in Murray and June 26-30, 2022, at the University of Kentucky in Lexington.
-Update: The IFAL program originally scheduled at the University of Kentucky for June 19-23 has been moved to June 26-30.
+This year’s IFAL conferences will be held June 11-15, 2023, at Murray State University in Murray and June 25-29, 2023, at the University of Kentucky in Lexington.

 The IFAL program helps students become more familiar with Farm Bureau, promote agricultural-related career choices, provide leadership development opportunities, and promote each participating university.